polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 $ sudo make DISK=/dev/sdX format-boot-loader
 ```
 At this point, your system should be bootable using your new SD card.
 You can remove it from your PC
 and insert it into the SD card slot on the HiFive Unleashed board, and then power-on the DEV-KIT.
+When Linux boots, log in with the username `root` & the password `microchip`.

 ### Rebuilding the Linux Kernel
 To rebuild your kernel or to change the machine being targeted, type the following from the top level directory of the polarfire-soc-buildroot-sdk: